Magikcraft/mct1-server/UPDATES.md

 -   During package installation, the installer checks the version of any locally installed worlds against the version in this key.
 If there is a higher version in the package.json, the installer will replace the local worlds with the updated ones.

 _Question_: Should we save the existing ones?
 Will users want to mutate them?

+# Forcing a Docker Pull

+We need to tag the docker images and put an update check mechanism in place.